 Winter is over!

-In Canada’s Capital, we don’t just endure winter — we embrace it!
-Blanketed with a fresh layer of snow, Ottawa–Gatineau’s vast network of parks and trails becomes a winter wonderland.
+In Canada’s Capital Region, we don’t just endure winter, we embrace it!
+Blanketed in a fresh layer of snow, Ottawa–Gatineau’s vast network of parks, trails and pathways becomes a winter wonderland.

-Our new interactive map will help you find activities and explore the region’s top nature destinations.
-With over 450 km of trails for skiing, snowshoeing, snow biking, walking and hiking, hills for tobogganing and fire pits to warm up by, there’s something for everyone to enjoy in our “Winter Capital”!
+With over 450 km of trails for walking and hiking, snowshoeing, skiing and snow biking; hills for tobogganing; and fire pits to warm up by, there’s something for everyone to enjoy in our #WinterCapital!

 Plan your visit

-To make the most of your visit, be sure to plan your route, bring plenty of water and snacks, and dress according to the weather.
-Some locations also offer equipment rental if you don’t have your own.
-Check the hours, access routes and fees before heading out.
+To make the most of your visit, bring water and snacks, and dress according to the weather.
+Equipment rental is available at some locations.

-- Follow public health directives and the measures established by local authorities at all times; they may vary by province.
+- Be COVID-safe.
+Follow public health directives and measures established by local authorities at all times.